World Malaria Threat

 April 25th - World Malaria Day

-John Hopkins Malaria Research Center will hold a two day conference that has numerous experts speaking and teaching about the complexities of this disease and what is happening in the world to irraticate this serious health threat.
+John Hopkins Malaria Research Center holds a two day conference that has numerous experts speaking and teaching about the complexities of this disease; plus,what is happening in the world to irraticate this serious health threat.

 HBO Special - Mary and Martha